Skip to main content

 in the Helm values.

-If you plan to use port numbers less than 1024 — e.g. 443 for HTTPS-traffic, in host network mode, you also need to add the NET_BIND_SERVICE Linux capability in the Envoy securityContext.
+If you plan to use port numbers lower than 1024 — e.g. 443 for HTTPS-traffic, in host network mode, you also need to add the NET_BIND_SERVICE Linux capability in the Envoy securityContext.
 We’ve done in the Helm Chart described in the summary.

 See the Cilium Gateway API documentation for more information.